Fortnightly Bulletin – 15th December 2020

 16th December 2020, 10:00-11:00

 Countries around the world are aiming for net zero carbon emissions by 2050 in response to the Paris Agreement target of keeping global temperature rise below 2 degrees Celsius.
 The construction sector has an important role to play in achieving net zero, and PEFC believes that building with low carbon certified timber is a key part of the solution.
-Click here for more details and to register online.
+Click to Register Online.